Mukesh9793/M1_App_calculator/1_Requirements/Readme.md

 This Calculator required some action according to user choice which are given below-

-digits - 0-9.
+1.digits - 0-9.
-some operators for performing operation like "Addition, Subtraction, Multiple, Division, Square, Square root, Percent, Power".
+2.some operators for performing operation like "Addition, Subtraction, Multiple, Division, Square, Square root, Percent, Power".

 ## Introduction